el7-assan/el7-assan/README.md

 🎓 AI & Software Engineering Student at FPO - Ouarzazate, Morocco
 💡 Passionate about Machine Learning, Data Science, and Smart Arduino Projects
-📹 I create simplified and visual content on AI tools, concepts, and trends — in Arabic
+📹 I create simplified and visual content on AI tools, concepts, news, and trends — in Arabic
-🔧 Currently working on predictive models, data analysis, and hardware/software integration
+🔧 Currently working on predictive models, data analysis, and real-world intelligent systems

 📌 Follow my content and journey:
 <a href="https://www.linkedin.com/in/elhassan-elomari-3b0074268">